1. Human capital

 The residents’ quality of life is gradually improving, also thanks to the city being managed using the Geographical System of Information, which earned Kielce an award at the 2012 Smart Cities Congress in Barcelona.

 Kielce hosts a wide range of events offered by: Świętokrzyska Philharmonic, Kielce Cultural Centre, Amphitheatre Kadzielnia, Kielce Dance Theatre.
-They organize unique events, such as International Competition for Designers and Fashion Enthusiasts 'Off Fashion', which provides an excellent opportunity for young designers, people full of enthusiasm and creativity, introducing a bit of their individuality and originality to city's scene, and MEMORIAL TO MILES Trade Fairs Kielce Jazz Festival - one of the most important jazz events on the artistic map, an international event, that is going to be held in Kielce for the 15th time this year.
+They organize unique events, such as International Competition for Designers and Fashion Enthusiasts 'Off Fashion', which provides an excellent opportunity for young designers, people full of enthusiasm and creativity, introducing a bit of their individuality and originality to city's scene, and MEMORIAL TO MILES Trade Fairs Kielce Jazz Festival - one of the most important jazz events on the artistic map.

 9. Kielce’s infrastructural developments